-A Phase 1, First-in-Human, Dose Escalation Study of MGD006, a CD123 x CD3 Dual Affinity Re-Targeting (DART) Bi-Specific Antibody-Based Molecule, in Patients with Relapsed or Refractory Acute Myeloid Leukemia or Intermediate-2/High Risk Myelodysplastic Syndrome
+A Phase 1, First-in-Human, Dose Escalation Study of MGD006, a CD123 x CD3 Dual Affinity Re-Targeting (DART) Bi-Specific Antibody-Based Molecule, in Patients with Relapsed or Refractory Acute Myeloid Leukemia or Intermediate-2/High Risk Myelodysplastic Syndrome (Note: No longer enrolling MDS patients)

 The primary goal of this Phase 1, dose-escalation study, is to determine the maximum tolerated dose level of MGD006 in patients with AML and MDS whose disease is not expected to benefit from cytotoxic chemotherapy.
 Studies will also be done to see how the drug acts in the body (pharmacokinetics, pharmacodynamics) and to evaluate potential anti-tumor activity of MGD006.